Leonard Susskind

-Leonard Susskind (/ˈsʌskɪnd/; born June 16, 1940) is an American physicist, who is a professor of theoretical physics at Stanford University, and founding director of the Stanford Institute for Theoretical Physics.
-His research interests include string theory, quantum field theory, quantum statistical mechanics and quantum cosmology.
+Leonard Susskind (/ˈsʌskɪnd/; born June 16, 1940) is an American theoretical physicist, professor of theoretical physics at Stanford University and founding director of the Stanford Institute for Theoretical Physics.
+His research interests are string theory, quantum field theory, quantum statistical mechanics and quantum cosmology.
 He is a member of the US National Academy of Sciences, and the American Academy of Arts and Sciences, an associate member of the faculty of Canada's Perimeter Institute for Theoretical Physics, and a distinguished professor of the Korea Institute for Advanced Study.

 Susskind is widely regarded as one of the fathers of string theory.
 He was the first to give a precise string-theoretic interpretation of the holographic principle in 1995 and the first to introduce the idea of the string theory landscape in 2003.

-Susskind was awarded the 1998 J. J. Sakurai Prize, and the 2018 Oskar Klein Medal.
+Susskind was awarded the 1998 J. J. Sakurai Prize, the 2018 Oskar Klein Medal, and the Dirac Medal of the International Centre for Theoretical Physics in 2023.